-Every ESL teacher starts with 0% experience so to supplement your ‘experience’ section of your ESL teacher resume, you should add relevant experience, mention skills that you have that would be beneficial to have as an ESL teacher and insert traits that a responsible teacher would have.
+Every ESL teacher starts with 0% experience, so to supplement the ‘experience’ section of your ESL teacher resume, add every bit of relevant experience you have.
+Mention skills you have that could be beneficial to have as an ESL teacher and insert traits that a responsible teacher would have.

-Relevant teaching experience could be babysitting, tutoring a middle school student, doing shadowing work at a school, or working as a teaching assistant while studying.
+Relevant teaching experience could include babysitting, tutoring a middle school student, doing shadowing work at a school, or working as a teaching assistant while studying.

 Good teaching skills include time management, strong communication and team player.
 So try to showcase some of your skills that apply to teaching.
-Don’t lie however but present a positive image of yourself.
+Don’t lie, but present a positive image of yourself.

 Design your resume with proper formatting as per industry standards.
-The formatting is an initial impression which must be inviting, attractive and professional, as it invites the reader to the text.
-Make sure to use a proper font style, set margins, line spacing, headings, use of tables and bullets, etc. There are lots of examples that can be found online.
+The formatting is an initial impression that must be attractive and professional, as it invites the reader to the text.
+Use a proper font style, set margins, line spacing, headings, use of tables and bullets, etc. There are lots of examples that can be found online.
 The easiest solution is to find and use a free template to ensure that your resume is according to current standards and can compete with that of other applicants.
 Here is a site with many examples.

 As important as the resume itself is the application letter, also known as a cover letter, which in today’s world is usually the email with your resume attached to it.
-These few sentences can swing the recruiter or administrator’s response from indifferent to look at your resume with interest and prompt an interview.
+These few sentences can swing the recruiter’s or administrator’s response from indifference to looking at your resume with interest and prompt an interview.

-As in the case of the resume, take the trouble to draft a template cover letter/e-mail introduction and from there tailor-make every different application.
+As in the resume’s case, take the trouble to draft a template cover letter/e-mail introduction and from there tailor-make every different application.
 Never send a generic cover letter/ e-mail introduction.